Create an FCI with a premium file share (SQL Server on Azure VMs)

 - An account that has permissions to create objects on both Azure virtual machines and in Active Directory.

-- Two or more prepared Windows Azure virtual machines in an availability set or different availability zones.
+- Two or more Azure VMs for an FCI in an availability set or different availability zones.

 - A premium file share to be used as the clustered drive, based on the storage quota of your database for your data files.